Terms of Sales

 - by email:

-- contact@chocolats-pralus.com , for any questions concerning the operation of the Site; or
+- contact@chocolats-pralus.com , for any questions regarding the operation of the Site; or

 - clickandcollect@chocolats-pralus.com , for any questions regarding Click & Collect

-The telephone number indicated is not surcharged but may be billed by the User's telephone operator at the normal rate.
+The telephone number provided is not a premium rate number but may be charged by the User's telephone operator at the normal rate.

-The Merchant will make its best efforts to respond:
+The Merchant will make their best efforts to respond:

-- within 10 working days to the Client's requests for information;
+- within 10 working days to respond to customer inquiries;

 - within 10 working days for complaints.

-The Merchant ensures the conservation of the Conditions concluded with the Customer for a period of 10 years, when the Order is for an amount greater than €120 and communicates them to the Customer upon simple request, in accordance with the provisions of Article L. 213-1 of the Consumer Code.
+The Merchant ensures the preservation of the Conditions concluded with the Customer for a period of 10 years, when the Order is for an amount greater than €120 and communicates them to him on simple request, in accordance with the provisions of article L. 213-1 of the Consumer Code.

-Each Party undertakes to recognize a probative value equivalent to that of a paper document to any electronic document or any information exchanged between them by means of their electronic correspondence or the communication tools made available to them on the Site as well as to any computerized data stored, accessible or generated by the Site and relating to their pre-contractual relationship (information made available to the Customer, needs of the Customer expressed to the Merchant, etc.) as their contractual relationship (date and content of Order processing emails, complaints issued, etc.).
+Each Party undertakes to recognize an equivalent probative value to that of a paper document for any electronic document or any information exchanged between them through their electronic correspondence or the communication tools made available to them on the Site, as well as for any computerized data stored, accessible or generated by the Site and relating to their pre-contractual relationship (information made available to the Client, Client needs expressed to the Merchant, etc.) as well as their contractual relationship (date and content of Order processing emails, complaints issued, etc.).

-The Parties waive, except in the case of proven computer fraud of the information systems used or voluntary human falsification, the right to claim any unenforceability, inadmissibility or nullity of any proof provided by means of the aforementioned documents or information.
+The Parties waive, except in cases of proven computer fraud of the information systems used or deliberate human falsification, any right to invoke the unenforceability, inadmissibility or nullity of any evidence that may be presented using the aforementioned documents or information.

 19.6.
 Waiver

-The fact that either Party does not claim the application of any clause of the T&Cs or acquiesces to its non-performance, whether permanently or temporarily, may not be interpreted as a waiver by that Party of the rights arising for it from said clause.
+The fact that either Party does not claim the application of any clause of the General Terms and Conditions or acquiesces to its non-performance, whether permanently or temporarily, shall not be interpreted as a waiver by that Party of the rights which arise for it from said clause.

 19.7.
 Partial nullity

-The cancellation of one of the provisions of the T&Cs will not result in the cancellation of these terms and conditions as a whole, unless the disputed provision can be considered, in the minds of the Parties, as substantial and decisive, or unless its cancellation calls into question the general balance of the T&Cs.
+The cancellation of one of the provisions of the General Terms and Conditions will not result in the cancellation of the entire General Terms and Conditions, unless the disputed provision can be considered, in the minds of the Parties, as substantial and decisive, or its cancellation calls into question the general balance of the General Terms and Conditions.

 19.8.1.
 Applicable law

-These General Terms and Conditions are subject to French law, subject only to the public policy provisions of the law of the State of which the Customer is a national.
+These Terms and Conditions are governed by French law, subject only to the mandatory provisions of the law of the State of which the Client is a national.

-Any difficulties of interpretation, execution and any disputes relating to these General Conditions of Sale and more generally to access to the Site must first be the subject of an attempt at amicable resolution between the Customer and the Merchant.
+Any difficulties in interpretation, execution and any disputes relating to these General Terms and Conditions of Sale and more generally to access to the Site must first be subject to an attempt at amicable resolution between the Customer and the Merchant.

 19.8.3.
 Prior mediation

-If the Parties fail to resolve their dispute amicably, the “Persistent Dispute” article will then apply.
+If the Parties are unable to resolve their dispute amicably, the "Persistent Dispute" article will then apply.

-In the event of a dispute persisting after mediation, the Customer having the status of consumer may refer the matter, pursuant to Article R.631-3 of the Consumer Code, to one of the courts with territorial jurisdiction under the Code of Civil Procedure, or to the court of the place where he or she resided at the time of the conclusion of the contract or the occurrence of the damaging event.
+In the event of a dispute persisting after mediation, the Client, having the status of consumer, may, pursuant to Article R.631-3 of the Consumer Code, bring the matter before one of the courts with territorial jurisdiction under the Code of Civil Procedure, or the court of the place where he resided at the time of the conclusion of the contract or the occurrence of the harmful event.

 When you are a Customer, this Appendix allows you to identify the Merchant (Pralus group company) responsible for your Order.

-1. If you choose home delivery of your order
+1. If you choose to have your order delivered to your home

-SA PATISSERIE CHOCOLATERIE PRALUS , a simplified joint stock company with share capital of €216,000, whose registered office is located at 34, rue Général Giraud in Roanne (42300), registered in the Roanne Trade and Companies Register under number 394 627 913, represented by François Pralus as Chairman.
+SA PATISSERIE CHOCOLATERIE PRALUS , a simplified joint-stock company with a share capital of €216,000, whose registered office is located at 34, rue Général Giraud in Roanne (42300), registered with the Trade and Companies Register of Roanne under number 394 627 913, represented by François Pralus as President.

 How to contact the Merchant: